WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * there are some latency considerations.
 Reading large files will take a couple of seconds (might impact start performance)

 - the benefit here is the _elasticity_ of the storage.
-Keep in mind that EFS can grow almost infinetely.
+Keep in mind that EFS can grow almost infinitely.

 #### Container deployments